-What is A-REP?
+What is AREP?

-All Stanford Alumni are welcome to participate.
-Online experiments run from February through May, and require an average of 30 minutes per study.
+Studies may be surveys, or interactive websites (including puzzles, games, studies containing videos, or smart phone apps).
+The first survey you take is a prescreen survey with demographic questions from all the research projects.
+You can best help Stanford students by taking at least one additional study.
+Online experiments run from February to May, and require less than 30 minutes per study.
 (Occasionally studies may request a longer time commitment—if so this will be posted in the study description.)
-Studies may be done remotely—wherever participants have computer Internet access.
+Studies may be done remotely, i.e., wherever you have a computer with Internet access.

-Participation in Studies
+Participating in Studies

-When you login for the first time each year, you will need to take a brief prescreen survey.
+When you log in for the first time each year, you will need to take a brief prescreen survey.
 This provides the researchers with relevant demographic data.
 You may participate in studies after completing the initial prescreen survey.
-From the A-REP system, click on "view studies."
+From the AREP system, click on "View studies."
 You will see the title(s) of any studies available for your participation.
 Click on the title for a description of the study.
 At the bottom of the description page, click on "View timeslots for this study."
 Choose a timeslot to sign up for the study.
 After signing up, you will receive a link or further instructions from the researcher.